 Once again sporting Cryogen X blades, this set of horse grooming clippers are resistant to rusting and catching bacteria.
 You’ll get a #10 size blade that cuts at 1/16″ in the package.

 All in all, these are somewhat of a popular choice among small breed owners.
 They’re sturdy, they have the power and the traditional Oster quality.

 At the same time, though, they do get quite hot and you need to grease/cool them frequently.
 Have no illusions though: a full body clipping on bigger breeds with these will take way too long.

 You won’t have the T-84 wide Andis blade here and the A5 lags behind the Clipmaster in terms of heavy-duty power.
 You’ll see a lot of negative reviews about that.
 It isn’t the clipper’s fault.

 Instead, owners should think about their horse’s specifics and whether they fit with what the A5 can offer them.
-As Rachel said, these are quite great as small horse clippers and that’s their primary purpose.
+As Rachel said, these are quite great as small horse shears and that’s their primary purpose.

 4. Best budget horse clippers

 Attention: Rachel warns that this shouldn’t be used as your main horse clipper.
 The purpose of these is to focus on details and supplementary horse grooming.
 That includes touch-ups or in-between trimming.